-• Please avoid telling your child that if they are homesick, they can come home.
+- Please avoid telling your child that if they are homesick, they can come home.
 As soon as the normal anxiety of being away from home triggers, we are going to have a S.A.D camper.
 The reality is that if your child comes from a loving, supportive family, and this is their first time away from home, they will have some separation anxiety the first 24 hrs at camp.
 This is normal and healthy.
-Your child has the opportunity to grow in independence and grow in their trust of the Lord.

-- Please avoid telling your child that they can call home.
+Your child has the opportunity to grow in independence and grow in their trust of the Lord. - Please avoid telling your child that they can call home.
 This is not beneficial.
 If your child is struggling, you will receive a call from a Camp Director. - Please avoid telling your child that you will miss them.
 (Even though you will) This can cause anxiety that they are needed at home.
 Instead, please tell them that you are excited for them, that you know they will have a good time.

-- Please avoid telling them that the dog is crying all day and the cat won't eat and everything is a mess because they are gone.
+When you do miss them, write them a letter, look for their picture posted, call the camp and get a report. - Please avoid telling them that the dog is crying all day and the cat won't eat and everything is a mess because they are gone.
 Don't tell them that their little brother ate all their Easter candy.
 This can cause undue stress and trigger S.A.D feelings.
 Please do not write things like this in your camper's letters. - Do encourage your child to keep a journal, remind them that they can send home letters or postcards, and that they should keep track of everything they do because you can't wait to hear about it! - Do send them mail.
 The easiest way to make sure your child receives mail is to pre-write letters and drop them off at check-in.
-Label the envelopes with your child's name and the days in which the letters should be delivered. - Do tell them how proud you are that they are at camp.
-Do tell them that you're thinking of them and that you are interested in hearing about their week. - Do pray for your camper, their cabin mates and their Counselors.
+Label the envelopes with your child's name and the days in which the letters should be delivered.

+- Do tell them how proud you are that they are at camp.
+Do tell them that you're thinking of them and that you are interested in hearing about their week.
+Do ask them to write you with pre-addressed, pre-stamped cards. - Do pray for your camper, their cabin mates and their Counselors.
 Feel free to pray for the weather, for fun, and that God will work mightily in the campers' lives here at camp.